Estimated reading time: 7 minutes

 If you have children, the “hand-me-down” chain can result in tons of free clothes and toys for your children.
-And the benefits go far deeper.
-However, there are some items that don’t do well as hand-me-downs, especially for infants.
-Save money with these helpful hand-me-down tips.
+There are some items that don’t do well as hand-me-downs, especially for infants.

 When given the option of cutting costs by buying second-hand gear or taking hand-me-downs from friends and family members, most expecting parents leap at the opportunity.